What Was The Most Important Battle Of The American Revolution

 • General Horatio Gates: As the commander of the American forces at Saratoga, Gates was responsible for overall strategy and coordination.

 • Brigadier General Benedict Arnold: Arnold played a vital role in both battles at Saratoga, demonstrating his bravery and tactical skill.
-However, his subsequent betrayal and defection to the British side tarnished his legacy.
+On the flip side, his subsequent betrayal and defection to the British side tarnished his legacy.

 • General John Burgoyne: As the commander of the British forces, Burgoyne was responsible for the overall strategy of the Saratoga campaign.
 His defeat at Saratoga effectively ended his military career.